 Satay by the Bay

 Worked up an appetite while wandering around the spectacular Gardens by the Bay?
-Scoot on over Satay by the Bay for quick a bite!
+Scoot on over to Satay by the Bay for a quick bite.

-This outdoor food court sits on the edge of the northeastern corner of the gardens.
-It specializes in—as you might have guessed —Singapore’s most famous BBQ dish, satay.
+Like Amoy Food Centre, I randomly found myself at this outdoor food court on the edge of the northeastern corner of the gardens.
+It specializes in—you guessed it!—satay, Singapore’s most famous BBQ dish.

-Even if you’re not into satay, plenty of other delicious Singaporean foods await at Satay by the Bay.
-Other top-notch local favourites here include char kway teow, carrot cake, hokkien mee, roti prata, and laksa.
+Not into satay?
+I saw plenty of other delicious Singaporean foods on the menus at Satay by the Bay, too, including char kway teow, carrot cake, hokkien mee, roti prata, and laksa.

 Nearest MRT station: Bayfront (DT16)